 Skillforce - instilling both British and Moral Values with our children - September 2016 until July 2017

 SkillForce is a national education charity.
 Their mission is to empower children and young people to make positive choices and feel 'comfortable in their own skin', building confidence, resilience and good character using the skills and experience of ex-Services personnel.
 This covers a whole range of the skills within 'British Values'.
-In Bishopstone school we are currently working on the 'Prince William Award' which runs from September 2016 until July 2017 with Years 1,2 and 3.
+In Bishopstone school, last year, we completed the 'Prince William Award' which ran from September 2016 until July 2017 with Years 1,2 and 3.

-The highlight of our year has been being chosen to represent 'Skillforce Pioneers' to both meet and demonstrate our skills to Prince William.
-Click here to go directly to the SkillForce page (where are children star!)
+The highlight of the year was been being chosen to represent 'Skillforce Pioneers' to both meet and demonstrate our skills to Prince William.
+Click here to go directly to the SkillForce page (where our children star!)